Customer Service Blog from HelpCrunch

 Our HelpCrunch team recently released a chatbot feature that allows you to handle repetitive questions, qualify leads, and automate your customer support routine.

 Using a chatbot doesn’t mean you should give up on your brand’s unique voice.
 Set up special welcome messages that you can send any time a user comes to your website preserving your tone of voice.
 Once the user replies to it, the chatbot will automatically take over the conversation and help your visitor to find the right solution.
+There are many scenarios for customer service when chatbots can be helpfull.

 However, if your virtual assistant isn’t able to lend a helping hand, there is a way out.
-Thanks to modern tech, chatbots can route customer service queries to a human agent in seconds.
+Thanks to modern tech, chatbots can route queries to a human agent in seconds.
 No cumbersome queues, no chaos – everything happens in seconds.

 Pros Cons